Azure

 Requirements

-• You will need to be an Azure and Opal admin.
+• You must be an Azure and Opal admin.

 • Opal associates Azure AD users to Opal users through their primary email address in Azure AD.